Skip to main content

 • In the summer months your demand may be higher due to air conditioning, freezers, pumps, fountains, motors, power tools and compressors.

-Staggering the use of major appliances is the easiest way to manage your energy and demand charges.
-When you consistently stagger the use of major appliances or equipment so they don’t run at the same time, you can keep your demand low.
+Staggering the use of major appliances is the easiest way to manage energy and demand charges.
+When you consistently stagger the use of major appliances or equipment so they don’t run simultaneously, you can keep your demand low.

-• Make it easier by utilizing technology that helps you remember to offset energy use like timers, delay start settings, mobile apps and programmable thermostats.
+• Make it easier by using technology that helps you remember to offset energy use: timers, delay-start settings, mobile apps and programmable thermostats.

 • Evaluate your operations to even out or lower demand.
 Consider shifting energy use to different time periods, staggering the use of heavy equipment to eliminate spikes in demand, and using equipment at a lower intensity.